GSA/digitalgov.gov/content/services/dap/become-a-dap-certified-analyst.md

 ## Study Materials

-The Digital Analytics Program team has created a study guide to help prospective analysts become more familiar with the content.
-The study guide is not the only resource from which the DAP Certification Exam draws questions.
+The Digital Analytics Program team has created a study guide to help prospective analysts become more familiar with the content, but it is not the only resource from which the DAP Certification Exam draws questions.

-### Materials to help you study:

 - [Review the DAP Certification Exam Study Guide](https://github.com/digital-analytics-program/gov-wide-code/blob/master/documentation/Certified_Analyst_Study_Guide.pdf) (PDF, 1.7 MB, 40 pages)
 - [Watch our video tutorials and talks on YouTube](https://www.youtube.com/playlist?list=PLd9b-GuOJ3nFwlyvLFUtmDpYFKezhot8P)